WuTheFWasThat/vimflowy/README.md

 ## LIMITATIONS

-- Tested mostly in recent Chrome and Firefox.
-You may need a relatively modern browser.
+- Global search is slow for large documents (so you'll want to use marks)
 - No collaborative editing
-- Global search is slow for large documents (so you'll want to use marks)
+- You may need a relatively modern browser.
+It should at least support HTML5 LocalStorage and Flexbox.
+I test only in recent versions of Chrome and Firefox.

 ## DATA STORAGE